Puget Sound mosquito fleet: Final years

 The Tacoma and the Indianapolis passed a little south of Three Tree Point. ...
 Capt.
 Coffin pulled down a window and leaned out in the driving rain.
 The Indianapolis floated by, a dozen squares of light topped by a star.
 She spoke; three long, lingering blasts. ...
 Capt.
 Coffin reached for his own whistle cord.
 Three long blasts.
 And he let the last blast die away slowly, until it was only a moan in the throat of the whistle.
-“That's the last time we pass each other,” he said.
+"That's the last time we pass each other," he said.

 When Tacoma arrived at her dock in Tacoma harbor that last night, every ship in the port blew three blasts on their whistles as a salute.
-Andrew Foss, owner of the great Foss tug concern, sent Foss No. 17 to help Tacoma make her landing, though two years had passed since Tacoma could afford the help of a tug.
+Andrew Foss, the owner of the great Foss tug concern, sent Foss No. 17 to help Tacoma make her landing, though two years had passed since Tacoma could afford the help of a tug.
 As she left that last time on her return to Seattle, Tacoma passed the hull of the Greyhound, once the fastest boat on the sound and now, minus her upper works, engines, and sternwheel, in her last service as a mudscow.